Connected Multiomics Walkthrough

 Remove Background Mutations

-The Remove background mutations task is a variants filtering task that enables you to filter variants against built-in databases, to clean up noise from common polymorphisms and benign mutations.
+The Remove background mutations arrow-up-righttask is a variants filtering task that enables you to filter variants against built-in databases, to clean up noises such as common polymorphisms and benign mutations.
 The available built-in databases are:

 • Primate AI: Prediction of pathogenicity on missense mutations.
 Percentile score ranges from 0 to 1, with 0 being benign, 1 being most pathogenic.